th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/auto-install-script/auto-installation.md

 Answer the questions like following:
 * Choose your language!
 Type en for english or de for german: (en/de)
 * What assistant engine are you using?
 Enter 2 for rhasspy
-* What's the path to your assistant config file?
-Press Enter (Path Should be like (_/home/pi/.config/rhasspy/profiles/de/profile.json_)
+* What's the path to your assistant config file? **Type in your path to your profile.json.
+The default path is this: `/home/pi/.config/rhasspy/profiles/de/profile.json`**
 * What device do you wish to control with SLC?
 Enter 2 for respeaker4
 * What pattern do you want to use?
 Choose your prefered Led pattern.
 For example 1 for google
 * Do you need to install / configure your respeaker4?
 Enter 2 for no